 Across different fabric applications, understanding fabric weight helps you choose materials for your specific needs.

-Fabric weight is a key factor when it comes to choosing materials for various projects.
-It affects how the fabric feels, behaves, and even how well it takes on colors when dyed.
+Fabric weight is a key factor in choosing materials for various projects.
+It affects how the fabric feels, behaves, and even how well it uses colors when dyed.

-For instance, if you're looking to sew a breezy summer blouse or light curtains, you'll lean towards lighter GSM fabrics.
-On the other side, heavyweight fabrics are ideal for rugged jeans and durable backpacks.
-Because they can withstand more wear and tear.
+For instance, you'll lean towards lighter GSM fabrics if you want to sew a breezy summer blouse or light curtains.
+On the other hand, heavyweight fabrics are ideal for rugged jeans and durable backpacks because they can withstand more wear and tear.

-Your choices in fabric weights have a direct impact on the comfort and functionality of apparel too.
+Your choices in fabric weights directly impact the comfort and functionality of apparel, too.
 T-shirts made from lightweight jersey knit offer stretch and breathability.
-But business suits need denser weaves to maintain their shape and structure.
+But, business suits need denser weaves to maintain their shape and structure.

 Applications of Fabric Weight in Various Products